Thelymitra benthamiana

-Thelymitra benthamiana, commonly called the leopard sun orchid or blotched sun orchid, is a species of orchid in the family Orchidaceae and is endemic to Australia.
+Thelymitra benthamiana, commonly called leopard sun orchid or blotched sun orchid, is a species of orchid in the family Orchidaceae and is endemic to Australia.
 It has a single leathery leaf and up to ten yellowish green flowers with brownish spots, blotches and patterns.
 The column is yellow with deeply fringed wings and the lobe on top of the anther has a large lump on its top.

 Description

 Thelymitra benthamiana is a tuberous, perennial herb with a single flat, lance-shaped to egg-shaped leaf 50-150 mm long and 20-35 mm wide.
 Between two and ten greenish yellow flowers with brownish spots, blotches and patterns, 30-40 mm wide are borne on a flowering stem 200-400 mm tall.
 The sepals and petals are 15-20 mm long and 6-10 mm wide with the labellum (the lowest petal) usually narrower than the other petals and sepals.
 The column is yellow or greenish, 6-8 mm long and 3-4 mm wide with broad, fringed wings.
 The lobe on the top of the anther club-like lump on its summit.
 Flowering occurs from September to December but flowering is more prolific after fire the previous summer.